-The UMB School of Social Work is the largest in the State, graduating over 350 MSW students each year.
-Our SSW is well positioned to be a leader in developing innovative curriculum in DSW education based on our talented faculty and robust resources.
-The DSW program is justified for these reasons:
+The UMB SSW is well positioned to be a leader in developing innovative curriculum in DSW education based on our talented faculty and robust resources, and is justified for the following reasons:

-- The ongoing and evolving mental health needs of Marylanders who require highly skilled doctoral prepared practitioners who can supervise, educate and train the next generation of social workers. - There is a clear interest and need expressed by Maryland licensed social workers for opportunities to develop administrative and leadership skills that will advance their careers while remaining gainfully employed. - There is a need for highly trained and doctoral prepared clinical instructors/supervisors to teach in the 11 social work education programs in Maryland. - The proposed DSW program is consistent with the mission of the University and its strategic plan to serve the citizens of Maryland. - An alumni survey documented a significant expressed need for a clinically focused, in person DSW program in Maryland.
-Students are ready to sign up. - There is only one approved DSW program in the State with a focus on promoting social justice with urban populations of color.
+- The ongoing and evolving mental health needs of Marylanders require highly skilled doctoral prepared practitioners who can supervise, educate, and train the next generation of social workers. - There is a clear interest and need expressed by Maryland licensed social workers for opportunities to develop administrative and leadership skills that will advance their careers while remaining gainfully employed. - There is a need for highly trained and doctoral prepared clinical instructors/supervisors to teach in the 11 social work education programs in Maryland. - The proposed DSW program is consistent with the mission of the University and its strategic plan to serve the citizens of Maryland. - An alumni survey documented a significant expressed need for a clinically focused, inperson DSW program in Maryland. - There is only one approved DSW program in the State with a focus on promoting social justice with urban populations of color.
 UMB has a strong clinical focus which will enhance the behavioral health of the state.